Parallel Quantum Algorithm for Hamiltonian Simulation: Parallel Quantum Walk

-The third example is a local Hamiltonian clause, which acts non-trivially on a subsystem of $l$ qubits, whose positions are indicated by the $l$ bits of $1$ in an $n$-bit string $s$.
-The sum of many local Hamiltonian clauses is a local Hamiltonian, which will be investigated in Section~\ref{sub:general_uniform_structured_hamiltonian} as a uniform-structured Hamiltonian (according to the extended definition).
+The third example is a local Hamiltonian term, which acts non-trivially on a subsystem of $l$ qubits, whose positions are indicated by the $l$ bits of $1$ in an $n$-bit string $s$.
+The sum of many local Hamiltonian terms is a local Hamiltonian, which will be investigated in Section~\ref{sub:general_uniform_structured_hamiltonian} as a uniform-structured Hamiltonian (according to the extended definition).